OfficeDev/office-js-docs-pr/docs/excel/pnp-open-in-excel.md

     ```html
     <asp:Image  src="https://static2.sharepointonline.com/files/fabric/assets/brand-icons/product/svg/excel_48x1.svg" width="48" height="48" ID="btnDownload" runat="server" OnClick="btnDownload_Click" AlternateText="Open in Microsoft Excel" role="button" ImageUrl=""/>
     ```
 1. Press **F5** (or **Debug > Start Debugging**).
-You will see the icon appear when the home page loads.
+You'll see the icon appear when the home page loads.

-For more information on how to use the Office Brand Icons, see [Office Brand Icons](https://developer.microsoft.com/fluentui#/styles/web/office-brand-icons).
+For more information, see [Office Brand Icons](https://developer.microsoft.com/fluentui#/styles/web/office-brand-icons) on the Fluent UI developer portal.

 ## Upload the Excel document to Microsoft OneDrive

-We recommend uploading new documents to OneDrive any time a customer has OneDrive.
-This will make it easier for them to find and work with the documents.
+We recommend uploading new documents to OneDrive if your customer uses OneDrive.
+This makes it easier for them to find and work with the documents.
 Let’s create a new code sample and see how you can use the Microsoft Graph SDK to upload a new Excel document to OneDrive.

 ### Use a quick-start to build a new Microsoft Graph web application

-1. Go to https://developer.microsoft.com/graph/quick-start and follow the steps to create and open a quick start code sample that interacts with Office 365 services.
+1. Go to [https://developer.microsoft.com/graph/quick-start](https://developer.microsoft.com/graph/quick-start) and follow the steps to create and open a quick start code sample that interacts with Office 365 services.
 1. In **step 1: Pick you language or platform**, choose **ASP.NET MVC**.
-Although the steps in this procedure use the ASP.NET MVC option, the steps follow a pattern that can apply to any language or platform.
+Although the steps in this procedure use the ASP.NET MVC option, the steps follow a pattern that apply to any language or platform.
 1. In **step 2: Get an app ID and secret**, choose **Get an app ID and secret**.
 1. Sign in to your Microsoft 365 account.
 1. On the **Please save your app secret** web page, save the app secret to a file location where you can retrieve and use it later.